MakeOpinionGmbH/cpx-research-SDK-React/src/cpx_research_sdk_react/Readme.md

 export default App;
 ```

-**Note**: For a typescript example have a look at the demo app in the ./src sub folder
+**Note**: For a typescript example have a look at the demo app in the ./src sub folder on GitHub.

 ## Using the SurveyCards Widget
 The CPXSurveyCards Widget can be configured as follows: